CodzHorizon/Netflix-HomePage-Clone/README.md

 This project was created to:

-- Practice front-end web development (HTML, CSS, JS)
+- Practice front-end web development (HTML, CSS)
 - Replicate modern UI designs
 - Showcase skills in responsive layout and styling